Music Therapists Helping to Improve Patient’s Last Months of Life

 Despite the stage of the patient's terminal illness, music therapists can be helpful when intervening.
 In addition to the social and physical support, sometimes music therapy can help support patients in a spiritual way.
 For example, sometimes it helps patients be able to look back on their life and remember many of the good times they had.

-For patients who are dying and unresponsive, sometimes a music therapist will be asked to come and play music to the patients.
-For patients who are in a coma state of being, hearing is typically believed to be the last sense to go.
-So if a patient appears unresponsive, a music therapist may come to help communicate whatever last words the family would like the loved one to know.
+For patients who are dying and unresponsive, sometimes a music therapist will be asked to come and play music for them.
+If a patient appears unresponsive, a music therapist may come to help communicate whatever last words the family would like the loved one to know.

 Now that you are familiar with what hospice music therapy is and the benefits it is capable of providing, you may be able to recommend it to someone that needs it.
 Anyone who is suffering from a terminal illness can become a hospice patient.

-Many choose this type of care for their loved ones because it is easy on them.
-Music therapy is non-invasive.
+Many choose this type of care for their loved ones because it is non-invasive.
 Since everyone can connect with music, it is a therapy many enjoy.
 Music can begin to serve as the patient’s language when they are in the late stage of their illness.

 If you have a loved one who needs end of life care, reach out the Incadence.
 They will help find you a hospice music therapist.
 Since life is beautiful, why not make the end of life beautiful too.